 Salted caramel sauce is easy and quick to make, and it is the perfect way to elevate your desserts.
-Sweet, salty, rich and creamy, this five ingredient caramel sauce is a must-have recipe!
+Sweet, salty, rich and creamy, this five ingredient caramel syrup is a must-have recipe!

 It’s one of those toppings that works on an incredible variety of desserts.
 Pair it with apples and pears in the fall, drizzle it over chocolate desserts, or add it to your ice cream.